frederikdesmedt/lecture_notes/lecture_notes/frederikds/semester2/information_retrieval.md

 Informally, the **language model** assumes there is just one document that correctly "generates" the query and that the user knows something about this document
 (or guesses it correctly).
 The probability that the model generates the query is $P(Q \mid D)$.

-If there is any formula we should know by heart, it should be the formula for the language model.
+If there is any formula we should know by heart, it should be the formula for the smoothed language model.

+The smoothed language model uses a document collection $C$, such that $P(w_i \mid C)$ is the language model for the document collection, e.g., the language model for the document containing all documents.
+This is a useful form of smoothing because data sparseness will be less of a problem over the entire document collection than it is over a specific document.

 The language model also works when the probability of a query given a document is close to 0.